darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 Looking for further clues of *scrcons.exe* returns a Sysmon Event Id 11 (File Created) event where our little friend created a file.
 THL-02-06

-If we were expecting to see this file, created as a result of the VBScript that we ran with the event consumer, written to disk by wscript.exe we will be dissapointed.
+If we were expecting to see this file, created as a result of the VBScript that we ran with the event consumer, written to disk by wscript.exe we will be disappointed.

 This time though, Sysmon seems to have noticed that a malicious event subscription was created and here we have it:
 {% highlight powershell%}